scientific-python/specs/spec-0002/index.md

 ## Description

 <!--
-Briefly and clearly describe the proposal.
+Briefly and clearly describe the recommendation.
-Explain the general need and the advantages of this specific proposal.
+Explain the general need and the advantages of this specific recommendation.
 If relevant, include examples of how the new functionality would be used, intended use-cases, and pseudo-code illustrating its use.
 -->